Gluten-Free Blueberry Lemon Clafoutis

 Serve warm or cold with whipped cream. (but never room temperature)

 This last gluten-filled attempt also turned out delicious, so I realized clafoutis is pretty adaptable…a wonderful dessert to bring to a potluck like Eid Eats.
+If you are looking for more Eid Recipes, check out my collection of 32+ Pakistani Eid Recipes.

 Hope you all enjoy this as much as I did.
 Best Wishes and Eid Mubarak to all!